San Marcos Growers LogoSan Marcos Growers

 We first received seed of this species from the succulent master and aloe hybridizer John Bleck in 2014 and we grew it until 2017 – a nice showy plant, but it really didn't fit in that well with our plant palette.
 We continue to grow other Sinningia, including the species Sinningia tubiflora, a light pink hybrid called Sinningia 'Invasion Force', a dark pink hybrid called Sinningia 'Lovely' and a white and yellow hybrid called Sinningia 'Butter and Cream'

-This information about Sinningia cardinalis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Sinningia cardinalis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.